 What is the Best Choice for Paying Off Your Credit Card Debt?

 How to Consolidate Credit Card Debt the Safe and Smart Way

 So many American households deal regularly with five-figure credit card debt that we seem to accept it as a fact of life.
 Baseball, apple pie, and credit card debt!
 As you already know if you find yourself among this group, credit card debt is nothing to feel nostalgic about.
 But whom do you turn to for help?

 Family and friends are not in a position to pay off your debt, even if you could get over the stigma of asking for help.
 Churches and community services are often stretched to the limit.
 And the government (i.e., your fellow taxpayers) has little interest in helping to pay down or pay off your debts.

 Where to Get Help with Credit Card Debt

-As we take a look at each of these common options to paying off credit card debt, we’ll consider them in light of the criteria noted above.
+As we take a look at each of these common options for consolidating and paying off credit card debt, we’ll consider them in light of the criteria noted above.
 Additionally, we’ll rate each option on a scale of 1 to 5 stars, with 5 being the best.

 What's the difference between a legitimate debt consolidation offer and one that will just make things worse?

 Legitimate debt consolidation opportunities lead to lower debt balances each month, don’t hurt your credit rating, are available regardless of the amount of debt you have, and have reasonable and regulated fees.